 After my first trip to the country had been in winter, I was curious to find out what summer in Austria would be like.
 Most of the people I know associate Austria with winter sports and even though I knew that in summer hiking replaces skiing, I knew little more about what to do in the land of the “Sound of Music” after the snow has melted.

-#AustrianTime is a campaign set up by the Austrian tourism board to show people what it’s like to have a genuine Austrian time.
-It takes them beyond the slopes, into taverns serving local cuisine, shops selling traditional Austrian wear and cable cars up lush green mountaintops.
+#AustrianTime is a campaign set up by the Austrian tourism board to show people what it's like to have a genuine Austrian time.
+It takes them beyond the slopes, into taverns serving typical Austrian food, shops selling traditional Austrian wear and cable cars up lush green mountaintops.

 I was invited to come along on an Austria road trip to discover what #AustrianTime is all about while getting a taste of no less than five different Austrian regions.
-Below, I’m sharing the exact route with you that we took.
-While we did switch hotels every night and I realize that’s not for everyone, I personally loved every moment of it and highly recommend you visit Austria in the summer too.
+Below, I'm sharing the exact route with you that we took.
+While we did switch hotels in Austria every night and I realize that's not for everyone, I personally loved every moment of it and highly recommend you visit Austria in the summer too.

 One last thing: all credit for this road trip route goes to Katrin from the Brussels Austrian tourism board.
 She literally took us along some of the most beautiful places in Austria.
 All I needed to do was enjoy the experience so I can now share it with you.